 The treatment rooms were visibly clean and tidy.
 There were appropriate stocks of personal protective equipment such as gloves and disposable aprons for both staff and patients.
-There were enough cleaning materials for the practice.
 Paper hand towels and hand gel was available.

 We were told the dental nurses were responsible for cleaning all surfaces and the dental chair in the surgery in-between patients and at the beginning and end of each session of the practice in the mornings/ evenings.
 External cleaning staff undertook domestic cleaning at the practice.
 Cleaning schedules were in place and we saw the logs to confirm they were being completed.
 There were appropriate colour coded cleaning equipment and it was stored correctly at the time of our inspection.